-If you are making specifically for Chelsea, please use either the Chelsea even easier Garter Stitch pattern or one of the three Lynn’s original designs from the original brochure.
-Or if you have a nice tight knit pattern of your own … I am happy for you to make these as well.
-The key to this working is that we want a quite tight knit finish to ensure that the poppies don’t flatten out or flop in the rain (and it will rain in Chelsea I have no doubt).
-Happy for you to use any centres … the more different centres the better … so be as creative as you like.
-The final size of the poppy should be around 8-9 cm finished … completely flat poppies are not suitable.
-Texture and variations in red will help to make it a spectacular display.
+The key to this working is that we want a quite tight finish to ensure that the poppies don’t flatten out too much.
+Happy for you to use any centres … the more different centres the better … so be as creative as you like with buttons, fabric, fibre, gorgeousness.
+The final size of the poppy should be around 8-9 cm finished … Texture and variations in red are perfect.

 Crochet Button Poppy Flower by Tricia Reeves